john-cd/rust_howto/src/categories/filesystem/file_watching.md

 # File watching

-## Watch files or directories and execute a function when they change
+## Watch files or directories and execute a function when they change {#watch-files-or-dirs}

 [![notify][c-notify-badge]][c-notify]{{hi:notify}}
 [![notify-crates.io][c-notify-crates.io-badge]][c-notify-crates.io]